 Can a lender dispute the value with the appraiser?

-After the financial crisis, Fannie Mae, Freddie Mac, and the Federal Housing Finance Agency (FHFA) developed Appraiser Independence Requirements designed to ensure the integrity of real estate appraisals.
+After the financial crisis, Fannie Mae, Freddie Mac, and the Federal Housing Finance Agency (FHFA) developed Appraiser Independence Requirements designed to ensure the integrity of property appraisals.
 These requirements limit the contact a lender can have with an appraiser directly to prevent any type of coercion.
 A buyer, however, can dispute the report.
 There is a standard form that the buyer can complete and include additional comparable sales they believe should have been considered.
 This dispute form can then be submitted from the buyer to the appraiser for consideration.
 The dispute must come from the buyer, not the lender.

 What other options does a buyer have when the appraised value comes in low?

 Renegotiating the price with the seller is typically the first course of action.
-In today’s market, however, this can be challenging if the seller has other buyers who are willing to pay the asking price.
+In today’s market, however, this can be challenging if the seller has other buyers who are willing pay the asking price.
 The buyer may have to withdraw their offer if they are unwilling or unable to pay more than the appraised value of the home.
-This can pose a challenge if there was no appraisal contingency included in the contract though, and in today’s market it's common to submit an offer without any contingencies.
+This can pose a challenge if there was no appraisal contingency included in the contract though, and in today’s market its common to submit an offer without any contingencies.
 Without an appraisal contingency, the buyer may lose their earnest money deposit.